rackerlabs/ebs_snapper/README.md

 ## Installing the ebs-snapper into an AWS Account

-Use `faws-cli env` with the appropriate account you'd like to install this software into, and then use the `deploy` command (I highly recommend using `-V` on this command) -- example run, hiding boto output:
+Set environment variables for the appropriate account you'd like to install this software into, and then use the `deploy` command (I highly recommend using `-V` on this command) -- example run, hiding boto output:
 ```
 $ ebs-snapper -V deploy --no_build 2>&1 | grep -v botocore
 INFO:ebs_snapper.deploy:Building package using lambda-uploader